 Note that the World Bank updates the RISE database every two years.
 In addition, the World Bank and partnering agencies provide a free Energy Progress Report that tracks global progress made on the targets of Sustainable Development Goal 7 – to ensure universal energy access, double progress on energy efficiency and sustainably increase the share of renewable energy by 2030.

-2. Joint Policies and Measures Database
+2. Renewable Policies Database

 3. RES LEGAL